nimroddanielmaayan/natours/notes.md

 - In node, we're allowed to send only one response to each request.
 If we accidentally send two responses, we'll get an error

 - Note: Jonas's eslint rules + eslint extention libraries are preety good, I might want to use them in the future.
 It's recommended to find a configuration for eslint that I will like working with

+- There are many different ways and styles with which to write a node application, but the best practices that we have in this course and the MVC architechture are very good parliminary guidelines

+- Running node files\code from the command line - main options:
+    - npm scriptname (if we have a script in package.json)
+    - node filename.js
+    - nodemon filename.js (to run with nodemon)
+    - node foldername/subfoldername/filename.js --option1 --option2 (to run a file that's not in the root folder, with process.argv option flags.
+This is useful for running one-time scripts)
+    - node (opens the node REPL), and then we can write JS code directly in the terminal
+    - node -p "1+2" (to run a single line of code)
+    - node -e "console.log(1+2)" (to run a single line of code and also log it to the console)
+    - node -v (to check the node version)
+    - node -h (to see all the options)

 ### Command Prompt